 So many of the New Year’s resolutions that we pick have nothing to do with the things that we really need to change.

 I’m not super interested in falling into the trap of making a goal that will mask my real issues this year.
 I do it, and then I spend tons of money on juicers, or cleanses, or high tech running gear that I think will make my life better or help me achieve my goals.

 This year I’m more interested in working on the things that make me want to do those things.
 I’m working on my mental health, my perspective, controlling my thoughts, and being a better, happier me.

 But of course, me being me, I still have goals.

 I love them and I sometimes obsess over them.

 It’s funny because I’m in this weird limbo of not wanting to put ANY new self-made pressure on myself this year, but at the same time, I have been spending this whole week thinking… “Well what are my goals?
 What do I want to do this year?”

 I want to read a lot but I don’t want to make a challenge of 52 books so that I end up trying to reach my goal reading short books that I didn’t even want to read in the first place.

-I want more energy but I don’t want to make any fitness or health goals that will make my brain go to the disordered-eating-monster place, or the work-out-maniac-guilt-inducing-perfectionist.
+More energy would be nice but I don’t want to make any fitness or health goals that will make my brain go to the disordered-eating-monster place, or the work-out-maniac-guilt-inducing-perfectionist.